Academics

 Honors Scholars Program

-• To develop professional contacts both locally (since today’s high-achieving City Tech’s students are often tomorrow’s highly placed professionals) and nationally (through NSCS membership and participation in its activities).
-In uncertain economic times such as these, developing a professional network can greatly enhance your ability to meet your professional and other life goals even after you have completed your City Tech career.
+• Develop professional contacts locally (since today's high-achieving City Tech students are often tomorrow's highly placed professionals) and nationally (through NSCS membership and participation in our chapter activities).

-• Early registration.
-Be among the first students to enroll in courses.
+• Be among the first students to enroll in courses.

-If you have any questions, please contact the Director of the Honors Scholars Program, Dr. Reneta D. Lansiquot.
+Graduating scholars who have been active in the program for at least three semesters and who complete an exit interview will receive our official recommendation letter noting their involvement.
+If you have any questions, contact the Director of the Honors Scholars Program, Dr. Reneta D. Lansiquot-Panagiotakis.

 Learn More